Shenandoah’s write-in votes for mayor exceed Lucas’ ballot count, Reisinger victory could create additional vacancy on council

 Reisinger earned the most votes in a five-way race for three open seats on the Shenandoah Council, with 780 ballots.
 While he appeared on the ballot for the council race, he not appear on the ballot for the mayoral race.
 So, it is unclear at this time, how many of the write-in votes for mayor went for Reisinger, who launched a public write-in campaign after the June cutoff for candidates to file.

-Brenda Haggett and Mike Lowe retained their seats on council for another four years after earning 508 and 438 votes, respectively.
+Mike Lowe retained his seat on council for another four years after earning 438 votes.
+Brenda Haggett joined the council after receiving 508 votes.
 A total of 418 write-in votes for the Shenandoah Council were, in large part, presumably split between write-in candidates Gary Red Taylor and Ana Maria Mendez.

 If Reisinger wins the race for mayor, that would create another vacancy on council.
 Remaining members would have 45 days to appoint someone to that seat.
 The council could look to the next highest finisher among the two write-in candidates, or they may appoint someone else completely.